 8. Moulin Rouge

-The Moulin Rouge is the most famous cabaret in Paris, France, made famous in novella and on the silver screen.
-It was established in the district of Pigalle, which is known for being the city’s red-light district.
-The cabaret is famous for being the birthplace of the French can-can dance and Moulin Rouge shows.
+The Moulin Rouge is the most famous cabaret in Paris, France, made famous in the novella and on the silver screen.
+It was established in the Pigalle district, the city’s red-light district.
+The cabaret is renowned for being the birthplace of the French can-can dance and Moulin Rouge shows.

 The Moulin Rouge is a famous tourist attraction in Paris and is often considered a must-see for those visiting the city.
 The cabaret features a variety of shows that are sure to entertain visitors of all ages.

 9. Cité de Carcassonne

-The Cité de Carcassonne is a medieval citadel located in the French town of Carcassonne, in Aude province, Occitanie region.
+The Cité de Carcassonne is a medieval citadel in the French town of Carcassonne, in Aude province, Occitanie region.
 It is on a strategically significant hill on the city’s right bank, in the southeast sector.

 This famous monument in France was added to the UNESCO list of World Heritage Sites in 1997.
-This renowned structure in France is a well-known global cinema star since it has been used as a filming location for numerous popular movies, the most famous film being Robin Hood: Prince of Thieves.
+This renowned structure in France is a well-known global cinema star since it has been used as a filming location for numerous popular movies, the most famous being Robin Hood: Prince of Thieves.

 10. Edith Piaf’s Tomb

 Edith Piaf was a famous French singer and actress buried in the Père Lachaise Cemetery in Paris.
 The Père Lachaise Cemetery is one of the most famous cemeteries in the world.
 It’s in Paris and home to the graves of many famous people, including Edith Piaf, Jim Morrison, and Oscar Wilde.
 The cemetery is a popular tourist destination; there’s plenty to see and do there.

 Her tomb is one of the most popular tourist destinations in the cemetery, and it’s easy to see why.
-The tomb is beautifully ornate, and it’s a great place to learn more about Piaf’s life and career amid a tranquil setting.
+The tomb is beautifully ornate and a great place to learn more about Piaf’s life and career amid a tranquil setting.

 11. Gate Of The Two Mills